WillBallentine/Covid-Effect-on-NYC-Taxi/README.md

 - Pyarrow
 - ipykernel

 I have included a sample data set called `sample.csv` if you would like to use that.
 If you do, simply run the `taxi.ipynb` file.
 If you would like to work with a larger data set you will need to change the file name in `taxi.ipynb` in the second code block to `assets/sample.csv` for the script to work.
 You will also need to download the montly Parquet files from the linked NYC Gov site[^1] and use the `taxi_csv_create.ipynb` file to collect the larger dataset.
+Please note: using the sample.csv will return differnt data from what is presented in this project as it is a smaller sample size and not reflective of the entire dataset.
+Results in the `taxi.ipynb` were gathered on the larger dataset.

 The main file in this project is called `taxi.ipynb` and contains the analysis portion of this project.